nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 * The compute nodes only run a thin operating system with very few command line utilities, it is thus likely that your build will fail
 * The file system on XC50 compute nodes is optimised for handling large block IO, small block IO that is typical for a build job is inefficient
-* Submitting a job will allocate entire nodes, even if only one core or a few cores are used, which wastes compute resources
+* Submitting a job will allocate entire nodes.
+Especially if only one core or a few cores are used, this is a wastes compute resources

+Furthermore, please keep in mind that the build node is a shared resource.
+Please limit the amount of processes.
+Avoid using ```make -j```, instead please use e.g. ```make -j 5```

 ### Choosing a programming environment

-The following programming environments are provided on Māui, named after the underlying compiler suite:
+The following Programming Environments are provided on Māui, named after the underlying compiler suite:

 1. ```PrgEnv-cray```
 2. ```PrgEnv-intel```
 3. ```PrgEnv-gnu```

 The ```PrgEnv-cray``` environment is the default.
-If you want to change programming environment to use the Intel compilers, run
+If you want to change programming environment to use the Intel or Gnu compilers, run
 ```
 module swap PrgEnv-cray PrgEnv-intel
 ```